HookMarket/v4-subgraph-mock/example.md

 }
 ```

-# Query all pools based on token0 and token1, and get the corresponding hook and trading volume
+# Query all pools based on token0 and token1, and get the corresponding hook, trading volume and total value locked

 ```
 {